Technical Notes

 - Stage seven - Noise

-Digital noise is an issue that all practitioners of modern photography have encountered at some time or another being the equivalent of grain as experienced in the past on faster hallide film.
+Digital noise is an issue that all practitioners of modern photography have encountered at some time or another being the equivalent of grain as experienced in the past on faster halide film.
 It usually occurs when the capabilities of the camera are being pushed a little too far on a dark winter’s day.
 On scanned images it is even more of a problem but one that can be dealt with easily; at a modest cost.
 Photoshop does have a function where noise can be managed.
 However, in my version at least, it is somewhat limited and actually seems to make very little difference.
 After some research and a recommendation from Martin Loader owner of the Hondawanderer website, I bought Neat Image that is a Photoshop plugin once downloaded.
 It was not an expensive piece of software but it is worth its weight in digital gold!
 However, it does have an annoying little trait on my particular computer due to me working with 16bit files.
 Occasionally, when using Neat Image it will freeze and crash Photoshop necessitating a force quit.
 This involves all the efforts put into that image being lost, hence the saving process occurring at stage six.
 I have been in contact with Neat Image over this and they say that they are working on the problem.
 The latest free update from their site appears to have reduced the number of crashes down to a very low rate.
 I re-visit each layer to check for noise and will treat with Neat Image as appropriate.
 I will also select, copy and paste as a new layer if there are individual parts of the image that need treating, for example, the side of a dark WCR class 47, that always seems to need a little extra work.
 The use of Neat Image is a whole tale in itself, it has taken me a long time to master it and I am still learning through its myriad of settings.
-My only warning is that overuse of it creates a ‘plasticky’ feel to the images and will cause a loss of detail in, for example in trees and grass.
-So my best advice is, us it only where needed and not necessarily to the whole image.
+My only warning is that the pushing of the settings can create a ‘plasticky’ feel to the images and will cause a loss of detail in, for example in trees and grass.
+So my best advice is, to use it only where needed and not necessarily to the whole image.

 - Stage eight - Final checking and saving, don’t forget the flatten those layers!

-At this point, I take a final look round the image and do any fine adjustments and when I’m happy I flatten the whole file.
+At this point, I take a final look around the image and do any fine adjustments and when I’m happy I flatten the whole file.
 This takes the image from being, sometimes up to ten layers (usually less), and a file size of possibly 300gb down to one layer and one the same size as the original image as opened.
 It is this that is saved and becomes the next image in the archive.

 The above may seem very long-winded and you may be wondering how on earth I actually have time to get out on the lineside to take any pictures!
 However, in practice, a reasonably normally exposed image with no particular problems takes about three to four minutes to deal with from initial opening to final saving.
-The processing of the scanned images takes a bit longer but there are less of them to deal with.
+The processing of the scanned images takes a bit longer but there are fewer of them to deal with.

 A final thought, some purists out there have very pre-set ideas about digital imaging and post-processing.
 In the days when I was processing and printing my own halide images in the darkroom, I also employed a number of 'dodges' to improve the quality of the pictures.
 To me, all that I'm doing today is employing the digital version of these same dodges.
 And, finally, if the technology is there, embrace it and use it I say!